kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 But the contents of this book make it clear that many ideas present in the Book of Mormon reflect the views Americans had of indigenous people at the time.

-### summary of the problems with the Book of Mormon narrative

-In general, the Book of Mormon looks a lot like a fanciful tale compiled from what New England frontierspeople thought of Native Americans.
-There is no external history to back up anything the Book of Mormon says, unlike the Bible (see this [Reddit post](https://www.reddit.com/r/exmormon/comments/k6h0w4/the_absolute_minimum_it_would_take_for_the_book/) for discussion of this point).

 ### to do

-- [ ] study stylometry of the Book of Mormon (including style drift) (see [this](http://www.withoutend.org/stylistic-drift-book-mormon-dictation/))
-- [ ] read about [anachronistic Christian doctrine](https://www.churchistrue.com/blog/anachronistic-christian-doctrine-in-book-of-mormon/) in the Book of Mormon
 - [ ] check out this [interview](https://www.mormonstories.org/podcast/applying-higher-criticism-to-mormon-scripture-david-bokovoy/) with David Bokovoy about higher criticism
 - [ ] talk about DNA issues ([source](https://www.mormonstories.org/podcast/three-geneticists-respond-lds-essay-dna-book-of-mormon-michael-ash/))